andresharpe/api-server/README.md

 # api-server
-Setup a bare-bones dev Ubuntu server with a REST API in under 30 minutes
+Setup a bare-bones Ubuntu server with a REST API in under 30 minutes